Vanessa Moody: Career

 In 2014, Moody was chosen as a "Top Newcomer" by models.com.
 She previously ranked on their "Money Girl" list.

 Moody walked in the 2017 Victoria’s Secret Fashion Show.

+In 2014 Moody started an editorial career with a shoot for Vogue Paris and Love Magazine.

+In 2015 she appeared on her first two Vogue covers by photographer Steven Meisel.
+By the second cover she had earned a spot in Vogue Italia's 50th Anniversary 50 Top Models.
+Following that same year she had her first solo cover with Vogue Germany.